JuliaReach/LazySets.jl/docs/src/lib/interfaces/AbstractCentrallySymmetric.md

 AbstractCentrallySymmetric
 ```

-This interface requires to implement the following functions:
+This interface requires to implement the following function:

 ```@meta
 CurrentModule = LazySets.API